llcDK/Udacity-Deployment-Project/README.md

 ### Project Scope

-* Pipeline: The pipeline sets up the environment, installs dependencies, lints all source files, and finally sdeploys the application in Kubernetes.
+* Pipeline: The pipeline sets up the environment, installs dependencies, lints all source files, and finally deploys the application in Kubernetes.
 * Use Jenkins to implement rolling deployment
 * Use AWS Kubernetes as a Service to deploy the application